The following topics are discussed in this guide. Click a topic to skip directly to this information:

 - Toll-free and shared-cost (+611300, +611800)

 Please note that most of International Phone Numbers have VOICE capability only.
 Only Mobile numbers have VOICE and SMS.
 Below are instructions for porting Australian phone numbers into Twilio.
+You can find porting summary and timelines here.

 Australia Porting Requirements